 In court, the prosecution made the case that Frechette had intended to kill Anderson and then steal the plane.
 The defense argued that Anderson had suddenly frozen at the controls, so Frechette grabbed his hammer and started swinging away to break him free and regain control of the airplane.

 As you can probably guess, Frechette was found guilty of the crime.
-He was sentenced to serve a six to ten year sentence in state prison.
+He was sentenced to serve a six to a ten-year sentence in state prison.

 Normally, this would be the end of the story.
 And, at first, I thought that it was.
 What else could top a guy going berserk while flying over the state mental hospital?
 Well, I think Frechette may be one of the few that somehow managed to make an already bizarre story even more absurd.